CharalamposZisis/Bank-Loan-Classification/README.md

 # Bank-Loan-Classification
 Thera Bank wants to build a model that will help them identify the potential customers who have a higher probability of purchasing the loan.
 In order to help them i will use ML algorithms in order to achieve this goal.

+The ML algorithms used on this project to perform classification are:
+- SVM
+- Decision Tree Classifier
+- Random Forest Classifier
+- Adaboost Classifier
+- GradientBoostingClassifier

 Dataset Overview:
 ID Customer ID